Nzinga of Ndongo and Matamba

+The Portuguese declared war on Ndongo in 1626 and by 1628, Njinga's army had been severely depleted and they went into exile.
+In search of allies, she married Imbangala warlord Kasanje.
+Using this new alliance to rebuild her forces, she conquered the Kingdom of Matamba from 1631 to 1635.
+In 1641, she entered into an alliance with the Dutch West India Company who had captured Luanda from the Portuguese.
+Between 1641 and 1644, Njinga was able to reclaim large parts of Ndongo.
+Alongside the Dutch, she defeated the Portuguese in a number of battles but was unable to take the Fortress of Massangano.
+In 1648, the Portuguese recaptured Luanda, with the Dutch leaving Angola.
+Njinga continued to fight the Portuguese until a peace treaty was signed in 1656.

-In the centuries since her death, Nzinga has been increasingly recognized as a major historical figure in Angola and in the wider Atlantic Creole culture.
+In the centuries since her death, Njinga has been increasingly recognized as a major historical figure in Angola and in the wider Atlantic Creole culture.
 She is remembered for her intelligence, her political and diplomatic wisdom, and her military tactics.

 Early life

-Nzinga was born into the royal family of Ndongo, a Mbundu kingdom in central West Africa around 1583.
+Njinga was born into the royal family of Ndongo, a Mbundu kingdom in central West Africa around 1583.
 She was the daughter of Ngola (a noble title translatable to King) Kilombo of Ndongo.
 Her mother, Kengela ka Nkombe, was one of her father's slave wives and his favorite concubine.
-Nzinga had two sisters, Kambu, or Lady Barbara and Funji, or Lady Grace.
-She also had a brother, Mbandi, who took over the throne after their father died.
-According to legend, the birth process had been very difficult for Kengela, the mother.
-Nzinga received her name because the umbilical cord was wrapped around her neck (the Kimbundu verb kujinga means to twist or turn).
+According to legend, the birthing process was very difficult for Kengela, her mother; Njinga received her name because the umbilical cord was wrapped around her neck (the Kimbundu verb kujinga means to twist or turn).
 Children of the royal household who survived difficult or unusual births were believed to possess spiritual gifts, and some saw their births as an indicator the person would grow to become a powerful and proud person.
+Njinga had two sisters, Kambu, or Lady Barbara and Funji, or Lady Grace.
+She also had a brother, Mbandi, who was heir apparent to throne.

 When she was 10 years old, her father became the king of the Ndongo.
-As a child, Nzinga was greatly favored by her father.
-Since she was not considered an heir to the throne, she was not seen as direct competition, so the king could freely lavish attention upon her without offending his more likely heirs.
+As a child, Njinga was greatly favored by her father.
+Since she was not considered an heir to the throne, she was not seen as direct competition to male members of the family, and so the king could freely lavish attention upon her without offending his more likely heirs.
 She received military training and was trained as a warrior to fight alongside her father, displaying considerable aptitude with a battle axe, the traditional weapon of Ndongan warriors.
 She participated in many official and governance duties alongside her father, including legal councils, war councils, and important rituals.
-Furthermore, Nzinga was taught by visiting Portuguese missionaries to read and write in Portuguese.
+Furthermore, Njinga was taught by visiting Portuguese missionaries to read and write in Portuguese.